mhashim6/blog/content/about.md

 ---

 > __Why did I make this?__
-The __WWW__ is cluttered; I won't get started on *"social"* media.
-I wanted my own ~~space~~ void.
-Where I can share & talk about things that do not belong to a specific website, time, or place.
+This place hosts writings that are not bound to a specific time, nor a region.
+It hosts my notions, thoughts, and recordings of ~~my~~ life and labour.